entrepreneur-interet-general/solidata_backend/docs/_posts/2019-05-01-presentation.md

 - confirm email (optionnal in dev mode): confirm user by sending a confirmation link (protected) in an email
 - password forgotten by sending a link (protected) in an email with redirection to new password form
 - reset password from client interface (protected) ...

+### Documentation
-- Documentation on all API endpoints with Swagger (and some patience from the developers)
+	- on all API endpoints with Swagger (and some patience from the developer)

 ### Features TO DO  :
 - user :